-The underwriters initially propose to offer part of the shares of common stock directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers at the public offering price less a concession not to exceed \$ per share.
+The underwriters initially propose to offer part of the shares of common stock directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers, including Drexel Hamilton, LLC and Guzman & Company, at the public offering price less a concession not to exceed \$0.957 per share.
 After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the representatives.
 The offering of the shares by the underwriters is subject to the receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.